-Dr. Graham McKeague, associate dean of human services, will lead this PGS global trip.
-The cost of this seven day trip is $2,600-3,000 which includes travel insurance.
+Dr. Graham McKeague, dean of human services, will lead this PGS global trip.
+The cost of this seven-day trip is $2,600-3,000 which includes travel insurance.

 Travel cost is based on double occupancy housing (upcharge of $100/night for single room) and round-trip flight from Grand Rapids, Mich.
-Please plan on an additional $50 per day for meals, snacks and souvenirs.
+Plan on an additional $50 per day for meals, snacks and souvenirs.

-Students may also choose to audit the global trip, not earning credit towards the the completion of their program.
+Students may also choose to audit the global trip, not earning credit toward the completion of their program.
 This includes a global-trip specific audit fee of $99.